|Remove||Item||Quantity × Price|

 |Your cart is empty|

-The deeply pink coloured Grenache Gris grapes have lent this wine a resonant orange-pink hue.
+The deeply pink coloured Grenache Gris grapes have lent this wine a resonant orange-pink hue, lightened a little this year with the paler-skinned Muscat.

-Eyes closed, and it it is hard to know if you'd place this as a white or a red - the aromas are more delicate and perfumed than a typical red, with notes of rose-hip syrup, ginger and orange peel
+Eyes closed, and it is hard to know if you'd place this as a white or a red - the aromas are more delicate and perfumed than a typical red, with notes of rose petals, muscat grapes, rose-hip syrup, ginger and orange peel.

 Citrus peel is evident on the palate too, and there's definitely a refreshing tannic grip and a twist of bitterness remniscent of a good negroni.
 Yet the ripeness and generosity of fruit is what leaves a lasting impression, with rolling waves of flavour that you'd never normally find in a white wine made from these grapes.

+Made in a similiar way to our red wines.
+We made several barrel fermentations - some 'whole bunch', one or two 'carbonic maceration', and the rest with de-stemmed grapes.
 We fermented in open top 500L barrels, and left the skins (and stalks) macerating in the wine for 2 weeks after the fermentation finished.
 We protected the wine from oxidation and from microbiological contamination with dry ice, and low levels of sulphur.
-The wine was aged in neutral barriques, and bottled after 8 months in barrel, with no fining and a light filtration
+The wine was aged in neutral barriques, and bottled after 6 months in barrel, with no fining and a light filtration

-Parcels of low-yielding, old vine Grenache Gris (and some Grenache Blanc) were left to ripen a little more than normal, and then picked when the flavour development was optimal, and the skins and stems were fully ripe.
+Parcels of Muscat, Viognier, and low-yielding, old vine Grenache Gris were left to ripen a little more than normal, and then picked when the flavour development was optimal, and the skins and stems were fully ripe.